ocf/ocfweb/ocfweb/docs/docs/docs/operatingrules/bylaws.md

    1. Deputy Site Managers shall be appointed and removed by the Site Manager, subject to the OCF Decision Making Process.

-   2. Deputy Site Managers shall assist the Site Manager with his or her duties.
+   2. Deputy Site Managers shall assist the Site Manager with their duties.

    3. The term of office of a Deputy Site Manager shall expire at the beginning of a new term of a Site Manager.